Check if your brand is visible to AI Search

 If AI crawlers can’t reach your content, or your site lacks the structured data these systems rely on, you’re invisible to a growing share of your audience.

 This isn’t a future problem.
-It’s already affecting traffic, lead generation, and brand awareness across every industry — from crypto and fintech to e-commerce and SaaS.
+It’s already affecting traffic, lead generation, and brand awareness across every industry — from crypto, Web3, and iGaming to fintech, e-commerce, and SaaS.

 The question isn’t whether you need AI search optimization.
 It’s how much visibility you’re losing right now.